IMA-WorldHealth/bhima/docs/en/stock-management/movement.exit.md

    following cases:

     - **Stock items transferred to patients** [^1].
-As above, patients with prescriptions (or invoices) are served at the dispensing pharmacy.
+As above, patients with invoiced prescriptions are served at the dispensing pharmacy.
 These transfers are recorded, valued and constitute, to a large extent, the largest proportion of the source of the drugs (stock) consumed / sold.
       These stock movements should be carried in the expense part of the